fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 ### 5. WIIFM (What's in it for me) ?

-- Is my present job/role impacted by those initiatves ?
-Good or bad news ?
+- Is my present job/role impacted by those initiatves, good or bad news ?
-- How is digital considered within the organisation ?
-Does it create value to the Finance team ?
+- How is digital considered within the organisation, does/could it create value to the Finance team ?
-- Does it create value to my personal profile ?
-Do I have a personal interest in this field (tech addict, change, new, fun...)?
+- Does/could it create value to my personal profile ?

 #### An annoyance or a hobby, a side-duty or a full time job ?